fumikistrider/ofxSyphonDoubler/README.md

 About
 -----

-Make 2 syphon input into 1 syphon output.
+Make 2 syphon inputs into 1 syphon output.

 Requirements